-- A Life Safety or Change Bulk Shutdown alarm is activated. - Operator terminates operation by selecting Stop ChngBlk from Bulk menu. - The Vacuum pump is not turned on. - NOTE: For any reason if Change Bulk operation is terminated before its completion Bulk>Process Fill cannot be enabled.
-Successful completion of the Change Bulk operation is required to place ChemGuard[®] into a Bulk>Process Fill.
+- A Life Safety or Change Bulk Shutdown alarm is activated. - Operator terminates operation by selecting Stop Chnge Bulk from Bulk menu. - The Vacuum pump is not turned on.

+NOTE: For any reason if Change Bulk operation is terminated before its completion Bulk>Process Fill cannot be enabled.
+Successful completion of the Change Bulk operation is required to place ChemGuard® into a Bulk>Process Fill.

-4.3.2 Detail Description of the Change Bulk Operation
+4.3.2.
+Detail Description of the Change Bulk Operation

-- NOTE: Refer to these steps when replacing refillable Bulk container when used with the External Refill option. - 1.
-When selecting the main screen, "Password" window displays.
-Enter a valid password and select "OK.".

-- 2. Select "Bulk" from the pull-down menu.
+- 1. When selecting the main screen, "Password" window displays.
+Enter a valid password and select "OK". - 2.
+Select "Bulk" from the pull-down menu.
 If Bulk>Process fill operation is enabled, select STOP BULK->PROC to disable Bulk to Process fill operation. - 3.
-If External Refill option is available in the ChemGuard[®], select EXTERNAL FILL from the pull-down menu.
-If External Fill operation is enabled, select STOP EXT FILL to disable the External Fill operation. - 4.
-Select Bulk from the pull-down menu and select either START ChngBlk or START ChngBlk N2 (if Helium Reduction option available) to start the Change Bulk operation. - 5.
-The controller status box will change from white to blue and indicate, ChngBlk. - 6.
-At any time, the operator can terminate the Change Bulk operation by selecting STOP ChngBlk or STOP ChngBlk N2 from the Bulk Menu. - NOTE: If Bulk change operation is stopped before its completion Bulk>Process Fill cannot be enabled.
-Successful completion of the Change Bulk operation is required to place ChemGuard[®] into a Bulk>Process Fill. - 7.
-The Bulk change operation continues to run until either one of the following occurs - a) A Life Safety or Change Bulk Shutdown alarm is activated - b) Technician/Operator terminates the operation by selecting Stop ChngBlk - 8.
-During the Change Bulk operation, the system first performs a LINE CLEAR function, pushing liquid chemical from the Bulk outlet pigtail back into the Bulk container. - 9.
-The operator/technician is then prompted to close the Bulk container manual valves, if configured for a manual valve container. - 10.
-The Change Bulk operation then performs a series of Vacuum Cycle steps to ensure chemical/residue has been completely removed and dried from the Bulk inlet and outlet pigtails. - 11.
+Select Bulk from the pull-down menu and select either START Chnge Bulk to start the Change Bulk operation. - 4.
+The controller status box will change from white to blue and indicate, Chnge Bulk.

+5. At any time, the operator can terminate the Change Bulk operation by selecting STOP Chage Bulk.

+NOTE: If Bulk change operation is stopped before its completion Bulk>Process Fill cannot be enabled.
+Successful completion of the Change Bulk operation is required to place ChemGuard® into a Bulk>Process Fill.

+- 6. The Bulk change operation continues to run until either one of the following occurs - a) A Life Safety or Change Bulk Shutdown alarm is activated - b) Technician/Operator terminates the operation by selecting Stop Chnge Bulk - 7.
+During the Change Bulk operation, the system first performs a LINE CLEAR function, pushing liquid chemical from the Bulk outlet pigtail back into the Bulk container. - 8.
+The operator/technician is then prompted to close the Bulk container manual valves, if configured for a manual valve container. - 9.
+The Change Bulk operation then performs a series of Vacuum Cycle steps to ensure chemical/residue has been completely removed and dried from the Bulk inlet and outlet pigtails. - 10.
 A leak test, vacuum rate of rise test will be performed before the Bulk container is removed.
-This ensures all chemical/residue has been completely removed and dried from the Bulk inlet and outlet pigtails and to ensure there is no across the valve seat leak of either the valves on the Bulk container or ChemGuard[®] valves. - 12.
-The system will prompt the operator to remove the spent Bulk container and then verify/perform scale calibration. - NOTE: Scale Calibration requires verification of the 4-20mA analog reading which is displayed at this step.
-This allows for the verification/calibration of the bulk scale without having to terminate Change Bulk operation, refer to Figure 4-1and scale calibration procedure in Chapter 7.
+This ensures all chemical/residue has been completely removed and dried from the Bulk inlet and outlet pigtails and to ensure there is no across the valve seat leak of either the valves on the Bulk container or ChemGuard® valves. - 11.
+The system will prompt the operator to remove the spent Bulk container and then verify/perform scale calibration.

+NOTE: Scale Calibration requires verification of the 4-20mA analog reading which is displayed at this step.
+This allows for the verification/calibration of the bulk scale without having to terminate Change Bulk operation, refer to figure 4-1 and scale calibration procedure in Chapter 7.

-- 13. Disconnect the pneumatic quick-disconnect fittings, if the container has pneumatic valves. - 14.
+- 12. Disconnect the pneumatic quick-disconnect fittings, if the container has pneumatic valves. - 13.
 Disconnect the two (2) VCR connections connecting the Bulk pigtails to Bulk container valves.
 Take special care to account for the 2 used VCR gaskets ensuring they are not left attached to the Bulk pigtail connections.